anat-jacobson/Airbnb-Recommender/README.md

 To enhance the predicted ratings and improve the overall user experience, I am exploring several directions for further development.
 These iterations include:

-- Runnig more grid searches and use different model types to improve the RMSE for the best predictions
+- Running more grid searches and use different model types to improve the RMSE for the best predictions
 - Add in a additional options to function to allow the user to get recommended airbnb for a specific characteristics of an airbnb (such as size, ammenities, neighborhood).
 - Look further into a content based filtering in addition to our collaborative model.
 - Add recommendation ratings to the Airbnb interface (deploy website or app with streamlit)